 Come join MRC if you want to have fun getting people excited about cooperation!
 Activities include painting banners, flyering, creating newspaper and radio ads, Diag boards, and bus signs.

-Operational Management Committee (OpsCom)
+Operations Management Committee (OpsCom)

-The Operational Management Committee designs and implements policies and procedures for membership issues, such as contracts, contract dates, deadlines, gender ratios, etc., and also handles some membership-related problems within houses, such as high vacancy rates and expulsion requests.
+The Operations Management Committee designs and implements policies and procedures for membership issues, such as contracts, contract dates, deadlines, gender ratios, etc., and also handles some membership-related problems within houses, such as high vacancy rates and expulsion requests.
 It consists of the V.P. for Operations, the Director of Housing Services, some house presidents, and other interested members.